gbdev/gb-asm-tutorial/src/part3/story-screen.md

 {{#include ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-data}}
 ```

 The story text is shown using a typewriter effect.
-This effect is done the same way the “press a to play” text was done before.
-Except, we are waiting 3 vertical blank phases between writing each letter.
-Which gives a small delay.
+This effect is done similarly to the “press a to play” text that was done before, but here we wait for 3 vertical blank phases between writing each letter, giving some additional delay.

 > You could bind this to a variable and make it configurable via an options screen too!